Gas, Liquid, and Solids

-Because water is extremely versatile, it can change states from a gas, liquid and solid.
-For example, when water is in a liquid state, it can evaporate into a gas or freeze into a solid.
+- EVAPORATION: when water is in a liquid state, it can evaporate into a gas or freeze into a solid.

-If water is in a frozen state then you add heat, it melts and turns into a liquid again.
-When water vapor in the air condenses, it turns back into a liquid such as in the form of rain.
+- CONDENSATION: When water vapor in the air condenses, it turns back into a liquid such as in the form of rain.

-The unique properties of water
+What are the unique properties of water?

 Water molecules are made of two hydrogen atoms and one oxygen atom.
 Thus, the chemical symbol for water is H2O.

 But what’s important to know about water is that they are not symmetrical.
-Both the hydrogen atoms hang off the oxygen atom at angle.
+Both the hydrogen atoms hang off the oxygen atom at an angle.

-Because of water has a positive side and a negative polar side, this is why H2O can dissolve other minerals.
+Because water has a positive side and a negative polar side, this is why H2O can dissolve other minerals.
 When it dissolves something, it makes it a solution.

 If you add enough energy from the sun, water evaporates into a gas from a liquid.
 In other words, it breaks the covalent bond of water.